 The Archies – ‘Sugar, Sugar’

-14 November 1969 The Archies are our first encounter with a hit-making fictional cartoon act, paving the way for Bart Simpson, Gorillaz and Shakin' Stevens.
-What you hear on 'Sugar, Sugar' are the vocals of session singer Ron Dante, co-writer Andy Kim (who goes on to become a flesh-and-blood one-hit wonder in 1974 with 'Rock … Continue reading The Archies – ‘Sugar, Sugar’
+14 November 1969 The Archies are our first encounter with a hit-making fictional cartoon act, paving the way for Bart Simpson, Chef, Gorillaz and Shakin' Stevens.
+What you hear on 'Sugar, Sugar' are the vocals of session singer Ron Dante, co-writer Andy Kim (who goes on to become a flesh-and-blood one-hit wonder in 1974 with … Continue reading The Archies – ‘Sugar, Sugar’